EyyupAlkis/About/about.md

 permalink: /about/
 ---

 Hi!
-I'm Simon, and I'm passionate about supercharging software development through well-built developer tooling.
+I'm Eyyüp, and I'm passionate about mobile development.

-Wanna chat? <a href="https://twitter.com/skn0tt">Drop me a DM</a>.
+Wanna chat? <a href="https://twitter.com/rathi246">Drop me a DM</a>.

-📍 Location: Berlin, Germany
+📍 Location: Istanbul, Turkey

 <section>
 🧑‍💻 Current: